 General Program Rules and Information

-1. The effective date is January 1, 2018.
+1. The effective date is January 1, 2023.
 Programs may be changed or canceled by SMU without notice.
-Customers should check with the SMU office for information on programs.
+Customers should check with SMU for information on programs.

 2. Energy efficiency incentives are only available for properties that are within the SMU electric service territory.

 3. SMU reserves the right to verify installation and invoices prior to rebate being paid.

 4. SMU reserves the right to meter devices for which a rebate is paid to aid in determination of actual energy savings.
 Such metering will be at SMU’s expense.

 5. Rebates will not exceed 50% of equipment costs minus any manufacturers or dealer rebates.
 Insulation subject to limits listed in Section 1.